 Alicia has worked in the statutory and voluntary sectors and has led strategies to create more housing for people with learning disabilities and managed a pilot project to test home ownership options and natural supports for people with learning disabilities.
 Much of Alicia’s work since has been in trying to embed person centred approaches to housing and support with local authorities and providers.

 Alicia has written many publications including: Reach Standards in Supported Living, Reach Out - personalising community and day services, Gadgets, Gizmos & Gaining Independence - the use of Assistive Technology by People with a Learning Disability and Choice Based Letting and People with a Learning Disability.
 She has also developed accessible materials around housing and support including tools for planning, a video and an accessible guide for tenants.

-Alicia lives in Northern Spain with her husband and daughter and enjoys walking, reading, cooking and sleeping!
+Alicia lives in Northern Spain with her daughter and enjoys walking, reading, cooking and sleeping!